START FREE COMPARISON

 As the card processing one-stop-shops use standard pricing, this could also mean that you might be charged to much.
 Despite the fact that these one-stop-shops have often tiered pricing (the more volume you process, the less commission you pay) - it often entails you have relatively high default charges.

 This can be different when teaming with a stand-alone card processor or merchant acquirer (in combination with a Payment Service Provider).
 These specialised card acquirers can prepare custom-made pricing proposals for the acceptance of credit cards.
 By comparison of one-stop-shops' and acquirers' credit card fees, you at least are able to determine - for your specific situation - which solution would be cheapest.

 One-Stop-Shops have often invested heavily in clean and swift merchant boarding procedures in order to contract and set-up online merchants within 24 of 48 hours.
 Many shops often realise somewhat too late that they need to ensure acceptance of online payments.
 For these websites and ecommerce shops eager to start accepting credit cards, the short application process and merchant activation is a huge benefit.

 When using an one-stop-shop you are often depending on the banks and acquirers they are connected with.
 As they provide aggregated payment services and pricing, it is hard - if not impossible - to connect with other card processors and negotiate pricing.

 The simplicity of integration and pricing tends to compromise your flexibility and ability to get the best possible credit card fees for your online business.

-We can then match and invite all payment service providers that fit your profile.
+We can then match all payment service providers that fit your profile.